Last reviewed by Toollabz editorial ·

 See how avalanche targets high APR first while snowball chases small balances - real multi-card example and Toollabz’s free credit card payoff calculator.

-Continue in the Finance category hub or open these related tools in the same session: Net Worth Calculator, Debt Payoff Calculator Snowball, Debt Payoff Calculator Avalanche, Credit Utilization Calculator, Early Loan Payoff Calculator, Loan Calculator.
+Continue in the Finance category hub, the Finance tools collection, or the glossary.
+Related calculators in this session: Net Worth Calculator, Debt Payoff Calculator Snowball, Debt Payoff Calculator Avalanche, Credit Utilization Calculator, Early Loan Payoff Calculator, Loan Calculator.

 |---|---|